 The first step for how to add keywords to Google My Business is inside your business description.

-This is the easiest way to improve relevance for your Business Profile, which is a top-ranking factor in Google’s algorithm for GMB listings.
+This is the easiest way to improve relevance for your Business Profile, which is a top-ranking factor in Google’s algorithm for Google My Business (GMB) listings.
 (More on this topic later is discussed later in this guide.)

 2. Put Keywords In Your Google Business Profile Posts